Renting a mobile home

 Claiming benefits for a mobile home

-You can claim housing benefit or housing costs under universal credit if you have a low income or receive other benefits.
+You can claim housing benefit or universal credit housing costs if you have a low income or get other benefits.
 It can be used to pay your rent or site fees.